-The 50 best Netflix series you should watch in December 2025
+The 15 best Netflix series and shows to watch in January 2026

-From Stranger Things and acclaimed British dramas to hidden gems, Netflix has some of the best TV shows on streaming
+From Stranger Things to a new Harlan Coben thriller, Netflix has some of the best TV shows on streaming

 Cameron Frew

 If you’re in search of a new TV show that won’t leave you disappointed, you’re in luck.
-With so many new TV shows and movies on Netflix this month, we’ve rounded up the 50 best series.
+Even though Friends has been removed from Netflix, there are plenty of other shows to watch.

 • Genre: Comedy, Drama